daryllxd/lifelong-learning/programming/postgresql/official-docs.md

 #### Role Attributes

-1. `login privilege`: Only roles that have the LOGIN attribute can be used as the initial role name for a database connection.
+1. Login privilege: Only roles that have the LOGIN attribute can be used as the initial role name for a database connection.

+2. Superuser status: A superuser bypasses all permission checks except the right to log in.

+3. Database creation: Must be explicitly given permission to create db: `CREATE ROLE name CREATEDB`.

+4. Initiate streamling replication: `CREATE ROLE name REPLICATION LOGIN.

+5. Password: `CREATE ROLE name PASSWORD 'string'`.

+**CREATE ROLE icpa CREATEDB REPLICATION LOGIN PASSWORD 'icpa'.**

+Can alter roles: `ALTER role myname SET enable_indexscan TO off;`.
+(Not set immediately doe.)

+#### Role Membership

+Group role: `CREATE ROLE name;`

+`GRANT group_role TO role`; REVOKE group_role FROM role1;`

+---
+## 23: Backup and Restore

+Dumping via SQL: `$ pg_dump dbname > outfile`. `pgdump` is a regular PG client application.
+Can add `-h` host or `-p` port switch.

+[From Heroku](http://stackoverflow.com/questions/10852631/how-to-import-a-heroku-pg-dump-into-local-machine): `pg_restore -O -d app_development latest.dump`.
+This is because psql tries to interpret SQL queries when you're actually giving him a compressed dump.